Singapore's Covid-19 travel lane with Germany: Should you go?

 "I feel safe.
 Covid-19 here seems under control.
 Germans are very disciplined people who abide by the rules, not that different from Singaporeans."

-International school teacher Andriana binte Ngaman, also Singaporean, said that Covid-19 restrictions are largely accepted by society, though there are still the occasional demonstrations by those who do not agree with the government's policies.
+Ms Andriana Ngaman, a teacher at an international school teacher and also a Singaporean, said that Covid-19 restrictions are largely accepted by society, though there are still the occasional demonstrations by those who do not agree with the government's policies.

 "Police presence has been stepped up to ensure requirements are adhered to," said Ms Andriana, 46, who lives in Heidelberg with her German husband and two young children.
 "Not wearing a mask or not following social distancing measures seem to rarely be a reason for police involvement, though."